sprixie/Numerical-Linear-Algebra-Parallel-Computing/syllabus.md

    d.
 Conjugate gradients
    e.
 Preconditioning

-**disseminating**
-- session 1: chapter 1 and 2
-- session 2: chapter 3 and half of chapter 4
-- session 3: half of chapter 4 and chapter 5
-- session 4: Chapter 6 and half of chapter 7
-- session 5: half of chapter 7
-- session 6: ...
--

 **Attendance Policy**
 Students are expected to attend classes regularly, since the consistent attendance offers the most effective opportunity open to all students to gain command of the concepts and materials of the